SCM-NV/qmflows/README.rst

 QMFlows
 #######
-See http://scm-nv.github.io/qmflows/ for tutorials and documentation.
+See documentation_ for tutorials and documentation.

 Motivation
 ==========